Sxriptor/Remedy-AI/README.md

 ## Features

-- Add games that you own to your library
+- Manage your productivity apps and development tools in one place
-- Have a nice profile that shows what you are playing to your friends
+- Share your setup with friends and colleagues
-- Save your game progress in the cloud
+- Cloud sync for app configurations (coming soon)
-- Unlock achievements
+- Track achievements and milestones
-- Navigate through a rich catalogue with a powerful suggestion algorithm
+- Discover new tools with intelligent recommendations
-- Discover new games that you haven't played before
+- Seamlessly download and install apps

 ## Build from source and contributing